TaylorH07/regex-tutorial/gist-template.md

 ## Author

-A short section about the author with a link to the author's GitHub profile:
+A short section about the author with a link to the author's GitHub profile.

+About Me:
+Hello Everyone, I am a beginner coder from Dallas, Tx.
+I am obtaining the necessary knowledge and skills to become a more efficient coder through the SMU Coding Boot Camp.
+In the future, I plan on gaining the title of a software engineer at a top tier tech company.

 https://github.com/TaylorH07